Galaxy Quest

 Galaxy Quest is a 1999 American satirical science fiction comedy film directed by Dean Parisot and written by David Howard and Robert Gordon.
 It stars Tim Allen, Sigourney Weaver, Alan Rickman, Tony Shalhoub, Sam Rockwell, and Daryl Mitchell.
-A parody and homage to science-fiction films and series, especially Star Trek and its fandom, the film depicts the cast of a fictional cult television series, Galaxy Quest, who are drawn into a real interstellar conflict by aliens who think the series is a documentary.
+It follows the cast of a fictional cult television series, Galaxy Quest, as they are drawn into a real interstellar conflict by aliens, who think the series is a documentary and have shaped their society around the show.
+The film parodies and pays homage to science-fiction films and series, especially Star Trek and its fandom.

-Galaxy Quest was a box office success and received positive reviews.
+Galaxy Quest was released by DreamWorks Pictures on December 25, 1999.
+The film grossed $90.7 million against a $45 million budget and received positive reviews.
 It won the Hugo Award for Best Dramatic Presentation and the Nebula Award for Best Script, and was nominated for ten Saturn Awards, including Best Science Fiction Film and Best Director, Best Actress for Weaver, and Best Supporting Actor for Rickman; Allen won Best Actor.

 Galaxy Quest achieved cult status, especially from Star Trek fans for its affectionate parody.
 Several Star Trek cast and crew members praised the film.
 It was included in Reader's Digests list of the Top 100+ Funniest Movies of All Time in 2012, and Star Trek fans voted it the seventh-best Star Trek film in 2013.